-Yes, another grilled salsa recipe.
+Yes, visit this site another grilled salsa recipe.
 You have a problem with that?
 I didn’t think so…

 This time, we wanted to top it off with something a little more festive and I decided on grilled pineapple salsa.
 I charred some pineapple pieces on the grill, then tossed them with red onion, jalapeno peppers, cilantro and lime juice.
 The grilled pineapple was caramelized and sweet with a little of that BBQ char flavor, the onions and lime juice countered the sugar with some bite and the jalapenos added just the right amount of heat.

 I loved the salsa on salmon, but also can’t wait to try it on grilled pork tenderloins, chicken and pretty much anything else.
 My dad tells me it’s one of the best things I’ve ever made for him.
 We ate the leftovers with some whole grain tortillas and it was pretty darn good that way too.
 I’d also recommend you pair it with your favorite Summer Ale :)